-Failure to view your electronic billing statement could result in past due balances, interest charges and financial holds on student accounts.
+Failure to view your electronic billing statement could result in past due balances, interest charges and Business Office holds on student accounts.

-Student accounts that have not been paid in full are placed on "financial hold."
-A financial hold prohibits students from registering, preregistering or dropping semester courses.
-Transcript requests also are denied if a financial hold is active on the student's account.
+Student accounts that have not been paid in full are placed on a "Business Office Hold."
+A "Business Office Hold" prohibits students from registering, preregistering or dropping semester courses.
+Transcript requests are also denied if a "Business Office Hold" is active on the student's account.

 Electronic billing statements are made available to the student the first week of each month.
 Students and their designated additional registered users will receive an email from ECSI indicating that there is a bill available.

 In order to access your electronic billing statement through ECSI, you will need your Susquehanna University student identification number.
 This number can be obtained by logging into WebSU and accessing "My Profile."

 You will receive an email from email@example.com that contains a link to your electronic statement.
 All statement notification emails will be sent to your Susquehanna University email address.
 The email notification will be sent the first week of each month provided that there was billing or payment activity on your student account.
 Follow the link from your email (http://www.ecsi.net/gateway/susqu-ebep.html) to view your electronic statement.
 You will be asked for your account number, which is your student identification number.

 After entering your identification number, click on the "Email My Password" link (first time only) and a temporary password will be emailed to you from firstname.lastname@example.org.
 Return to the electronic statement website and log in using the temporary password.